Best Gloves for Sensitive Skin: Why Synthetic Latex Is Safer Than Natural Latex

 What are Natural Latex Gloves?

 Natural latex gloves are made of Hevea brasiliensis rubber tree sap, which is valued for its strength, elasticity, and texture.
 They are manufactured by tapping rubber trees, filtering latex, and chemically treating it to make it elastic and stronger.
-Natural latex gloves are molded, vulcanized, and washed to give a smooth finish.
+Natural latex gloves are moulded, vulcanised, and washed to give a smooth finish.
 Natural latex gloves are widely utilized in medical, food, and laboratory industries due to their better grip and fit.

 Risk of Allergies in Natural Latex Gloves